Garfield High School (California): Advanced Placement

 Garfield gained renown primarily due to Jaime Escalante, who, in the 1980s, worked alongside Henry Gradillas, the school's administration, to establish an exceptional advanced placement program.
 In 1982, 18 of Escalante's students successfully passed the advanced placement calculus test.
 The College Board suspected cheating and required the students to retake the examination.
 Subsequent testing confirmed that the students had indeed learned the material.

 By 1987, 73 students had passed the exam, with another 12 passing the second-year calculus test.
 The events of 1982 were later immortalized in the popular film "Stand and Deliver," starring Academy Award-nominee Edward James Olmos, released in 1988.
 By 1990, over 400 students were enrolled in Escalante's math program, spanning from algebra to calculus.

 However, in 1991, a dispute with the school administration led to Escalante's departure from the Garfield school system.
 This resulted in a decline in the number of students passing the calculus exams.
 By 1996, only seven students passed the basic calculus exam, with four succeeding in the advanced exam.
 This marked a significant drop from the high of 87 passing students nine years earlier.
 In 2001, the school showed a slight recovery in its calculus scores, with 17 students passing the basic test and seven passing the second-year test.

 In 2004, Newsweek ranked Garfield as the 581st top high school in the nation.
 This ranking was based on the number of Advanced Placement or International Baccalaureate tests taken by all students at the school in 2004, divided by the number of graduating seniors."

 Student performance

-In 2005, Garfield achieved the highest number of combined Latino/Chicano and African-American student admissions to the University of California, Berkeley, (UC Berkeley) as reported by the Assistant Vice Chancellor for Admissions and Enrollment at UC Berkeley, Richard Black.
+In 2005, Garfield achieved the highest number of combined Latino/Chicano and African-American student admissions to the University of California, Berkeley, (UC Berkeley).